 The Project Planning and Development team in the Office of Research and Sponsored Programs (ORSP) can assist you with the various components of developing your proposal.
-If you haven't already contacted Project Planning and Development to discuss your project idea please do so now.
+If you haven't already contacted Project Planning and Development (PPD) to discuss your project idea please do so now.
 Items to consider for this discussion include:

 All external grant applications submitted by Marquette University Faculty and Staff must be routed and approved in Kuali prior to submission.
 Please refer to the step-by-step Starting a Proposal in Kuali guide for instructions on how to begin this process.